ALGAE Archive Login Register My Manuscripts

 Once a manuscript is published, it becomes the property of the journal.
 KSP owns the copyright to all published materials.
 The Creative Commons Attribution License, which is available at https://creativecommons.org/licenses/by-nc/4.0/, is also in effect.

-3. Research and publication ethics
+3. Research and Publication Ethics

 The journal adheres to the ethical guidelines for research and publication as described in the Guidelines on Good Publication (http://publicationethics.org/resources/guidelines).